-Find A Lake > Vilas County > Meta Lake
+Find A Lake > Oneida County > Meta Lake

 One measure of a lakes health is the trophic state, which relates to the amount of algae in the water.
 The average summer trophic state for the last 5 years was 46 (Mesotrophic) and was determined using Secchi data.
 For a Deep Seepage lake, this is considered Good.
 Deep Seepage lakes stratify, or form separate layers of water, during the summer months and have no inlet or outlet.